 Under normal circumstances, the Fund may invest up to: (i) 30% of its total assets in securities denominated in the currency of a non-North American country, which may include securities issued by energy companies organized and/or having securities traded on an exchange outside North America and/or securities of other non-North American companies that are denominated in the currency of a non-North American country; (ii) 20% of its total assets in debt securities of any issuer, including securities which may be rated below investment grade ("junk bonds") by a nationally recognized statistical rating organization ("NRSRO") or judged by Tortoise Capital Advisors, L.L.C., also doing business as TCA Advisors ("TCA Advisors" or the "Adviser"), to be of comparable credit quality; (iii) 15% of its net assets in illiquid investments; and (iv) 10% of its total assets in securities of any issuer.
-The Fund may invest in other investment companies to the extent permitted by the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund may invest in initial public offerings ("IPOs").
+The Fund may invest in other investment companies to the extent permitted by the 1940 Act.
 The Fund may invest in permissible securities without regard to the market capitalization of the issuer of such security.
 The Fund will not have any duration or weighted average maturity restrictions.